story-ai/story-ai.github.io/faq.md

         lastNamePlaceholder: Last Name
         emailPlaceholder: Email
         optinText: I would like to hear about other Story webinars in the future
-  - type: signup
-    content:
-      id: second
-      header: Learning Outcomes
-      filled: true
-      text:
-        - >-
-          1. Develop fluent knowledge, skills and understanding of mathematical methods and concepts.
-        - >-
-          2. Acquire, select and apply mathematical techniques to solve problems.
-        - >-
-          3. Reason mathematically, make deductions and inferences and draw conclusions.
-        - >-
-          4. Comprehend, interpret and communicate mathematical information in a variety of forms appropriate to the information and context.
-      image:
-        alignment: left
-        url: /img/Rocket.svg
-        hoverText: Rocket
   - type: footer
     content:
       id: register